stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 self-defence began to be more gradual in his talks on earth-lore, conveying whenever he could the impression of vast knowledge held in reserve.

-  One other thing which endangered Zamacona&rsquo;s status in Tsath was his persistent curiosity regarding the ultimate abyss of N&rsquo;kai, beneath red-litten Yoth, whose existence the dominant religious cults of K&rsquo;n-yan were more and more inclined to deny.
+  One other thing which endangered Zamacona's status in Tsath was his persistent curiosity regarding the ultimate abyss of N'kai, beneath red-litten Yoth, whose existence the dominant religious cults of K'n-yan were more and more inclined to deny.
 When exploring Yoth he had vainly tried to find the blocked-up entrance; and later on he experimented in the arts of dematerialisation and projection, hoping that he might thereby be able to throw his consciousness downward into the gulfs which his physical eyes could not discover.
-Though never becoming truly proficient in these processes, he did manage to achieve a series of monstrous and portentous dreams which he believed included some elements of actual projection into N&rsquo;kai;
+Though never becoming truly proficient in these processes, he did manage to achieve a series of monstrous and portentous dreams which he believed included some elements of actual projection into N'kai;
 dreams which greatly shocked and perturbed the leaders of Yig and Tulu-worship when he related them, and which he was advised by friends to conceal rather than exploit.
 In time those dreams became very frequent and maddening; containing things which he dared not record in his main manuscript, but of which he prepared a special record for the benefit of certain learned men in Tsath.

-  It may have been unfortunate&mdash;or it may have been mercifully fortunate&mdash;that Zamacona practiced so many reticences and reserved so many themes and descriptions for subsidiary manuscripts.
-The main document leaves one to guess much about the detailed manners, customs, thoughts, language, and history of K&rsquo;n-yan, as well as to form any adequate picture of the visual aspect and daily life of Tsath.
+  It may have been unfortunate--or it may have been mercifully fortunate--that Zamacona practiced so many reticences and reserved so many themes and descriptions for subsidiary manuscripts.
+The main document leaves one to guess much about the detailed manners, customs, thoughts, language, and history of K'n-yan, as well as to form any adequate picture of the visual aspect and daily life of Tsath.
 One is left puzzled, too, about the real motivations of the people; their strange passivity and craven unwarlikeness, and their almost cringing fear of the outer world despite their possession of atomic and dematerialising powers which would have made them unconquerable had they taken the trouble to organise armies as in the old days.
-It is evident that K&rsquo;n-yan was far along in its decadence&mdash;reacting with mixed apathy and hysteria against the standardised and time-tabled life of stultifying regularity which machinery had brought it during its middle period.
-Even the grotesque and repulsive customs and modes of thought and feeling can be traced to this source; for in his historical research Zamacona found evidence of bygone eras in which K&rsquo;n-yan had held ideas much like those of the classic and renaissance outer world, and had possessed a national character and art full of what Europeans regard as dignity, kindness, and nobility.
+It is evident that K'n-yan was far along in its decadence--reacting with mixed apathy and hysteria against the standardised and time-tabled life of stultifying regularity which machinery had brought it during its middle period.
+Even the grotesque and repulsive customs and modes of thought and feeling can be traced to this source; for in his historical research Zamacona found evidence of bygone eras in which K'n-yan had held ideas much like those of the classic and renaissance outer world, and had possessed a national character and art full of what Europeans regard as dignity, kindness, and nobility.